 Speaking of positives, check out this post from one of my favorites, Nia Shanks.
 Exercise is extremely powerful and can be about so much more than fat loss.

 Don’t pick an exercise activity that you think you’re supposed to do because it’s easy, trendy, or convenient.
+That isn’t a good measure of if we’ll stick with something in the long term.

 Maybe you run because it burns calories but you hate it.
 Or you cycle because it’s on the class schedule at your gym at the only time you can go.
 Or you do yoga because you’re too scared to try something else.